LiamMarrinan/Latin102/Composition2.md

 Your last sentence should express that it is reported (or said) that Hercules rose to immortality, but Deianira killed herself on account of this deed.

->Id dicti sunt, Herculem ad immortalitatem Ascendisse, sed Deianira interfecit ipsam propter rem.
+>Hercule interfecto, Id dicti sunt, Herculem ad immortalitatem Ascendisse, sed Deianira interfecit ipsam propter rem.